Council Hall

 The smaller guilds combine together to gain the strength of numbers.

-His name is B’tzel, and he is the most powerful master who ever lived, more powerful than the king himself.
+Some say that he’s the most powerful master who ever lived, more powerful than the king himself.

-B’tzel believes that the laws are unjust.
+B’tzel believes that the laws are unjust, and he has never hidden from the truth.

-So now, he follows his heart, and not the law.
+So he follows his heart, and not the law.

 B’tzel is well-known and loved.